pejuameenat/Simple-Tip-calculator/README.md

 # Simple-Tip-calculator
-#Tip calculator calculates tip based on the amount of bill passed.
+#Tip calculator calculates tip based on the amount of bill passed and returns the total amount to be payed.